alejandrorossi/base-angularjs/README.md

   - From a browser go to localhost:8000/

-## Aclaraciones
+## To consider
-  - Modify package.json for libraries modifications
+  - package.json for libraries modifications
   - Includes a set of commonly used libraries
   - Includes a branch called "old-school",  compatible with previous versions (without ECMA6)